 10 – enjoy exploring other herbal preparations: infusions, decoctions, infused oils (using whole plant material), teas, flower essences, tinctures, glycerites, dream pillows, sitz baths, smudge bundles, etc

 The bottom line is that essential oils are extremely powerful and sacred.
 They traditionally were used to anoint oneself and divine objects during religious ceremony or ritual.
 They have a special feature in that the medicine from the volatile oils gets into the bloodstream via topical application, and potentially even through the olfactory system ~ which makes this preparation unique.

 There is a specific time and place to use an essential oil.
 Jen Landry, who wrote the first article linked to below says that, “I have used essential oils in my practice and in my first aid kit, but based on these concerns I have drastically reduced their presence.
 I have come to the realization that an essential oil is often like ‘using a sledgehammer to crack a nut’.”

 There are many ways to work with and prepare herbs.
 The first approach with plants needs to be the most gentle on the plant kingdom and your body.
-Unless you are in a critical situation that points directly to essential oil use (based on the recommendation by a trained, medical adviser), there are many other ways to take plants into your system.
+Unless you are in a critical situation that points directly to essential oil use (as in an emergency first aid situation), there are many other ways to take plants into your system.

 The most subtle way is sitting by the plant and not disturbing it and just basking in its presence.
 The next is rubbing it’s leaves for scent (if it is an aromatic plant) or nibbling on a leaf or petal.
 The next is making a flower essence from the blossoms.
 The next is harvesting some and making a tea, infusion, or tincture.
 And so on and so forth…